nik-rev/ttv/README.md

 ## Future

-If we can figure out how to get rid of the flicker, I will develop this project into a proper media player.
-Maybe switch to [GStreamer](https://gstreamer.freedesktop.org/) instead of ffmpeg.
-Contributions and ideas are very welcome!
+Switch to [GStreamer](https://gstreamer.freedesktop.org/) instead of ffmpeg in order to create a terminal media player??!?!?! :O